waggle-sensor/sage-website/src/pages/science/collaboration.md

 Clouds have long fascinated humans because of their complex and diverse nature.
 To gain a deeper understanding of these atmospheric phenomena, a multidisciplinary team of computer scientists, meteorologists, and machine learning experts from Northwestern-Argonne Institute of Science and Engineering (NAISE) collaborated on the National Science Foundation (NSF)-supported SAGE project.
 The project's goal was to develop new edge computing technologies that would allow scientists to collect and analyze large amounts of data from advanced sensors in real time.

 Inspired by compelling results after applying a self-supervised machine learning model (called DINO) to bird sound analysis, our team explored the possibility of utilizing similar techniques to study cloud images (referring to it as ClouDINO).
-Encouraging early results prompted us to seek further validation by leveraging data from the Atmospheric Radiation Measurement (ARM) User Facility at the Department of Energy's Southern Great Plains (SGP) atmospheric observatory.
+Encouraging early results prompted us to seek further application of the model by leveraging data from the Atmospheric Radiation Measurement (ARM) User Facility at the Department of Energy's Southern Great Plains (SGP) atmospheric observatory and Argonne Testbed for Multiscale Observational Science (ATMOS) at the U.S. Department of Energy’s Argonne National Laboratory.

 ![Zones](imgs/Zones.png)